-Free to be me is an innovative program that builds and maintains a movement of self-confident and diverse LGBTIQ+ organizations and activists who advocate for their human and socio-economic rights.
+Free to be Me is an innovative program that builds and maintains a movement of self-confident and diverse LGBTIQ+ organizations and activists who advocate for their human and socio-economic rights.
 In 14 countries in Africa, the Middle East and Asia we support LGBTIQ+ people so they can assert their rights and start change in their community, country and internationally.

 Why we work with LGBTIQ+ organizations

 For a more just, fair, dignified and prosperous society, all people should have equal rights, responsibilities and opportunities.
 Unfortunately, this is not the case for many lesbian, gay, bisexual, transgender, intersex and/or queer people (LGBTIQ+).
 They face discrimination, violence and stigma in almost all facets of their lives.
 For years, they have been targets of social exclusion and physical attacks exclusively due to their (perceived) sexual orientation, gender identity and expression, and sex characteristics (SOGIESC).
 Their issues are often overlooked and excluded from programs to reach the Sustainable Development Goals (SDGs).
 Although LGBTIQ+ movements have become stronger and better organized in the last decades, they still face stiff resistance.
 The rise of nationalist, right-wing and anti-rights ideologies, as well as weakening democratic structures, have put civic space for LGBTIQ+ organizations in a vulnerable position.
 Existing economic development programs are not reaching LGBTIQ+ people and communities adequately or equitably.